 If there’s a child with a disability in your child’s class, please don’t overlook them.
 You might assume they can’t go to a party due to mobility or behavioural issues.
 Maybe you think they pose a safety risk or that they add responsibility to you as the host.
 But before you exclude them, consider asking the parent to come along to assist their child.
 I would say yes in a heart beat.

 Inclusion is always possible.

 And just think of the kind and positive message this sends to your typical child and her friends.

-Life is a party and the celebration is so much sweeter when we open our hearts and embrace diversity.
+Life is a party and the celebration is so much sweeter when we open our hearts to everyone, despite our differences.